-We have currently reviewed 5 headphones from Panasonic.
+We have currently reviewed 5 Panasonic headphones.
 They make budget noise-canceling and casual listening headphones that are decent for everyday use.

 Overall, Panasonic delivers cheap noise canceling headphones that perform much better than other brands regarding isolation.
 However, their noise isolation performance is a bit inconsistent, making some of their budget headphones not suitable for loud, noisy environments.
 They also do not have the best sound quality, and although some of their models should sound sufficiently good for casual listening, they won't be the ideal brand for more critical listeners.

-The best Panasonic earbuds for mixed usage are the RP-HC56.
+The best Panasonic headphones for mixed usage are the RP-HC56 earbuds.
 They have one of the best noise canceling performances at their price range, they're compact and easy to carry on your person, and they have a long battery life.

 Panasonic is not particularly known for their headphone lineup, but they offer some of the cheapest noise canceling headphones available on the market.
 Their models are best for casual everyday use and commuting as they do not deliver a lot of headphones meant for critical listening.
 We have yet to test Panasonic's full lineup and their pricier models but from the headphones we've reviewed so far, if you care about affordable noise canceling, then Panasonic will be a good brand for you.
 However, if you're a more critical listener, what Panasonic has to offer may not meet your standards.